Lc-Smith/kaa-gpt/README.md

 Requirements:

-Typical updated Node.js and Discord.js modules.
+- Updated Node.js and Discord.js modules.

-".env" file with:
+- ".env" file with:

 TOKEN = your bot's token